CSCI-1250/class_resources_public/labs/python_labs/01_grade_calculator_lab.md

-# CSCI 1250 Lab 1: Grade Calculator (Complete Version)
+# CSCI 1250 Lab 1: Grade Calculator (Programming Fundamentals)

 ## Learning Objectives
 By the end of this lab, you will be able to: